-One of Thomas Paine’s most significant work was the “Rights of Man” in 1791.
+One of Thomas Paine’s most significant works was the “Rights of Man” in 1791.

-If you’re a golfer, then you would have probably heard of Sandwich already, as the Royal St George’s Golf Club is here.
-They will be hosting The Open Championship in 2020.
+If you’re an avid golfer, then you would have probably heard of Sandwich already, as the Royal St George’s Golf Club is here.
+The Links club will be hosting The Open Championship in 2021.

-Also nearby is Prince’s Golf Club and the Royal Cinque Ports Golf Club.
+Also nearby is Prince’s Golf Club in Sandwich and the Royal Cinque Ports Golf Club in Deal.

 * This post may contain links to affiliated sites where we earn a small commission at no additional charge to you.